XaviVelasco/Scrum-Master-SQL-Project/Data-Driven Sprint Forecasting with SQL - Solution.md

       _Avg efficiency_: On average, the team does 0.199 story points per hour.

-- I will calculate the efficiency variation using a subquery to determine the **standard deviation**.
+- I will calculate the efficiency variation using a subquery to determine the **deviation**.

   **If the deviation is positive**, it indicates that the sprint's efficiency is higher than the average efficiency.
 This means the sprint performed better than the overall average in terms of delivering story points per team hour.